 This Amazing Trail In Wisconsin Takes You Through Abandoned Train Tunnels

-The Elroy Sparta trail is primarily known as a bike trail, but it’s open for walkers and runners as well.
-This 32.5 mile trail is the very first of its kind in the country – a converted railroad line.
-Wisconsin has an awesome history of providing public spaces and turning railroad lines into public trails fits very much into our state’s ethos.
-Rails-to-trails is a full movement across the US now, but we here in Wisconsin were first.
-This awesome trail goes through not one, but there different abandoned train tunnels for a totally amazing and unique experience.
+The Elroy Sparta trail is primarily known as a bike trail, but it’s open for walkers and runners as well – and no matter what your preferred method of exploration is, you’re going to want to check it out as soon as you get the chance.
+This 32.5-mile trail is the very first of its kind in the entire country – it’s a railroad line converted into a trail (hence the moniker of “rail to trail” area).
+Wisconsin has an awesome history of providing public spaces, and turning railroad lines into public trails fits very much into our state’s ethos.
+Rails-to-trails is a full movement across the US now, but we here in Wisconsin get to brag that we were first.
+This particular awesome local trail goes through not one, not two, but three different abandoned train tunnels for a totally amazing and highly unique experience.

 Have you ever hiked or biked the Elroy-Sparta?
 Let us know about it in the comments!

 Looking for more amazing and unique Wisconsin rails-to-trails conversions?
 Check out Take These Trails Along Former Wisconsin Railroad Lines For An Unforgettable Experience.